afflato/system/README.md

-system design ui and be.
+my system designs for ui and be.